samiux/samiux.github.io/bof_make_easy.md

 (gdb)
 ```

-We noticed that the EIP is overwritten with "A".
+We noticed that the EIP is overwritten with ```A```.
 That means, we can control the EIP then.
 Once EIP can be controlled, we can run any code from that point.
 It is because EIP Instruction Pointer Register always contains the address of the next instruction to be executed.

 Now, we need to find out how many junk characters to cause the crash.
-We use the "pattern_create.rb" to create a unique pattern.
+We use the ```pattern_create.rb``` to create a unique pattern.

 Open another terminal and run :